Mel Furniss Mel Furniss

 “When love is right, it’s the easiest thing in the world.”

 Have you heard this sentiment before?
 I have.
-Like, a LOT.
+A LOT.

 But can I be honest with you?
 I think it’s reeeeally well-intended… garbage.

-I think falling in love with someone you’re compatible with is easy and fun and one of the most intoxicating feelings in the world.
+I think falling in love with someone with whom you’re compatible is easy and fun and one of the most intoxicating feelings in the world.
 But love itself—choosing it day after day, year after year, decade after decade—is pretty dang hard.

 Jasper and I met when we were idealistic teenagers.
 We didn’t even know what we didn’t know!
 But we knew we loved each other and we wanted to get married.
 We chose this lifelong commitment when it was mostly laughter and gentle disagreements and dreamy, late-night talking.
 But marriage (and early adulthood) quickly shifted the relationship to tight budgets and “Did you finish all the almond milk??” and fighting about sex, parenting, expectations, even how to fight.
 Y’all!
 It is MESSY!
 We have not arrived at the 15-year mark with a soft bead of sweat on our brows.
 We arrived drenched in muck and rain and blood.